Archive What to Do When Your Child Is Cyberbullied?

 Ban Age-Inappropriate Apps

 Any app on major app distribution platforms such as Google Play and App Store has an age rating.
 Most social media apps have an age rating of +13, meaning people below 13 years are not allowed and advised to use them.
 Some other apps have a higher age restriction.
-For example, Telegram, a popular messaging app, is restricted to people below 16.
+For example, Telegram, a popular instant messaging app, is restricted to people below 16.
 They receive these ratings based on the safety and health risks they can pose to users.

 Although both the app distribution platforms and the apps themselves restrict downloading and using apps for underage children, they don’t have a reliable age verification procedure.
 That means kids can fake their ages to use apps that are inappropriate for their ages.